inonoob/pirowflo/Readme.md

-in order to make the stick work under linux without root rights create a file in /etc/udev/rules.d/99-garmin.rules and add the following this will ensure that the pyusb has acces to the ant+ stick as non-root.
+in order to make the Ant+ stick work under linux without root rights create a file in /etc/udev/rules.d/99-garmin.rules and add the following this will ensure that the pyusb has acces to the ant+ stick as non-root.
 Also check if the $USER is part of the "dialout" group
 Check in "/dev/" if the stick ist ttyUSB0 or ttyAMA0 which is on the raspberry pi zero